Iceland in November: Everything You Need To Know

 In fact, November is as good a time as any to purchase a "lopapeysa", a traditional Icelandic sweater.
 The wool that's used for lopapeysa is woven from unspun Icelandic sheep wool, called lopi.
 It's fantastically warm (the sheep need to protect themselves from the cold, too!) and water-resistant, so perfect for days out in the snow.

 The lopapeysa has since gone through a few fashion revivals.
-For example, in 1944, when it became a national symbol celebrating Iceland's independence from Denmark.
+For example, in 1944, it became a national symbol celebrating Iceland's independence from Denmark.
 The second followed the fallout of the 2008 financial crisis.

 The lopapeysa is an Icelandic tradition and is often used to celebrate Icelandic identity.
+Its warmth, unique patterns, and cultural significance make it one of the best souvenirs to take home from Iceland.

 Avoid Mountain and Gravel Roads